Ryomen-Sukuna/KaiV2/README.md

 Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.

-## Modules
-### Setting load order.

-The module load order can be changed via the `LOAD` and `NO_LOAD` configuration settings.
-These should both represent lists.

-If `LOAD` is an empty list, all modules in `modules/` will be selected for loading by default.

-If `NO_LOAD` is not present, or is an empty list, all modules selected for loading will be loaded.

-If a module is in both `LOAD` and `NO_LOAD`, the module will not be loaded - `NO_LOAD` takes priority.

-### Creating your own modules.

-Creating a module has been simplified as much as possible - but do not hesitate to suggest further simplification.

-All that is needed is that your .py file be in the modules folder.

-To add commands, make sure to import the dispatcher via

-`from tg_bot import dispatcher`.

-You can then add commands using the usual

-`dispatcher.add_handler()`.

-Assigning the `__help__` variable to a string describing this modules' available commands will allow the bot to load it and add the documentation for your module to the `/help` command.
-Setting the `__mod_name__` variable will also allow you to use a nicer, user friendly name for a module.

-The `__migrate__()` function is used for migrating chats - when a chat is upgraded to a supergroup, the ID changes, so it is necessary to migrate it in the db.

-The `__stats__()` function is for retrieving module statistics, eg number of users, number of chats.
-This is accessed through the `/stats` command, which is only available to the bot owner.